-We had been thinking that we should do something Christmas themed for the blog, so when one of our readers asked us about the El Caganer, we decided to kill two birds with one stone.
 El Caganer (which roughly translates to “The Shitter”) is one of the top billed customs on those “Craziest Christmas Traditions Around the World” lists that circulate through social media each year.
 Made up of a figurine that is crouched down, pants around its ankles and visibly defecating, it is a unique addition to the Nativity scene in Catalonia, and perfect fodder for a viral list engineered to make us laugh at the “crazy” customs of others, or to gasp at the blasphemy of it all.
-As a trained Folklorist I think can say that the Catalonians did not invent this long held tradition to entertain or offend the masses…so where did it come from?
+Clearly the Catalonians did not invent this long held tradition to either entertain or offend the masses…so where did it come from, and what is it’s significance?

 While El Caganers come in a variety of modern styles, including the English Queen, American presidents and various celebrities, traditionally El Caganer was modeled on a Catalonian peasant dressed in his customary garb of a white shirt, black pants and red cap.
 His addition to the Nativity scene is intended to bring the owner both luck and good fortune; historically this has always been tied back to agriculture and the tending of the land to provide good harvests.
 By pooping on the land El Caganer is ensuring its fertility for the coming year, a meaning that can be lost in a post-agricultural world.
 The Catalonians also have a traditional “pooping log” that defecates candy and presents to all the good children, so the act is one of bountiful giving rather than shameful waste production.